 - 12.5% achieved the English Baccalaureate at Grade 5 or above

 You can view the DfE school and college performance table using this link

 Follow this link for a Progress 8 explanation

-PPE exams for Year 11 pupils take place in January 2020
+PPE exams for Year 11 pupils - details will be issued when available

-The Summer 2020 exam timetable will be uploaded here when issued.
+Summer 2020 exam information will be issued when available